Cactoidal/Time-Crystal/godot/README.md

 ___

-For experimentation's sake, I'll graft the ERC677 transferAndCall functionality onto the Time Crystal NFT.
-Since the main contract is already using onTokenTransfer() to handle incoming LINK tokens, I'll just add another function to IERC677.sol called "onNftTransfer" that will deal with the Crystal NFT.
+I've now added a simple staking and withdrawal mechanism.
+The Crystal must be staked to buy and use VRF seeds, the VRF seeds are mapped to the Crystal id, and the Crystal can't be unstaked while the player is in the queue or a game.

-With this I can now implement a simple staking and withdrawal mechanism.
-The Crystal must be staked to buy and use VRF seeds, the VRF seeds are stored on the Crystal NFT contract, and the Crystal can't be unstaked while the player is in the queue or a game.
+Once a game concludes, the Crystal's energy and EXP are both affected.